ventodeco/clean-architecture-codebase/readme.md

 So this repository is about how we are implementing clean architecture with Laravel

-This codebase i took from : https://github.com/melardev/ApiEcommerceLaravel
+This codebase i took from : https://github.com/melardev/ApiEcommerceLaravel and i refactor it use clean architecture.

 You can check Clean Architecture Implementation Impacts on Maintainability Aspect for Backend System Code Base in folder myreport.